kylesmile/toybox-host-example/README.md

 ## The Toybox Concept

-For a longer discussion of how this is put together, see my blog post (coming soon).
+For a longer discussion of how this is put together, see my [blog post](https://kylecoding.com/sharing-my-toys).
 The short version is below.

 I wanted to host multiple Rails apps while keeping costs low, so that I could deploy various "toy" projects (thus the "toybox" name).
 My solution is this repository: a single host Rails app, with guest apps as engines.
 This allows me to run multiple apps on a single server with significantly less resource usage than directly running multiple Rails apps.